Machine Cleaning and Washing:

 NOTE: Whilst disassembling your TM Racing machines swinging arm and suspension linkage pivot components is must be noted that any excessively warn bearings may collapse upon removal of the pivot bushings, it is therefore advisable to either have spare parts available or give yourself enough time to obtain these from your TM Racing dealer prior to your next event.
 To remove and replace the bearings a ‘press’ may be required, if you do not have the tools required do not attempt this repair yourself, please contact your TM dealer for assistance.

 TM Racing use an O’ring sealing system on the swinging arm and suspension linkage components that is far more reliable than the conventional ‘lipped’ seal design which can be ‘opened’ during pressure washing, in some cases allowing more dirt and moisture to penetrate the bearing surfaces.
-However, even with this more resilient sealing system the demands placed on an off road machine will eventually and inevitably see dirt ingress occurring, left un-maintained this dirt ingress will decrease the life span of these components.
+However, even with this more resilient sealing system the demands placed on an off road machine will eventually and inevitably see dirt ingress occurring, if left unmaintained this dirt ingress will decrease the life span of these components.

 Brake and clutch fluids should be changed as per the maintenance schedule, in Motocross, or with heavy clutch use applications, it is advised that the clutch fluid be changed more often and the clutch ‘slave cylinder’ hydraulic O’ring be changed more frequently too, the O’rings are easily replaced and are cheap to purchase.
 It is also advisable to replace the clutch master cylinder hydraulic piston assembly during the racing season, any seals working in the off-road environment are more likely to become damaged from dirt and debris and this factor should be accounted for in your maintenance routines.